 j) If lazy or fuzzy template variables are used in deterministic contexts (i.e. during the evaluation of a snapshot or initialization of global non-fuzzy templates), the same restrictions apply to all functions used in the template body assigned to the variable as for functions described in clause 16.1.4.

 k) Using the dot notation (see clauses 6.2.1.1, 6.2.2.1 and 6.2.5.1) and index notation (see clauses 6.2.3 and 6.2.7) for referencing a field, alternative or element of an address value, which actual value is null shall cause an error.

+l) The template body at the right-hand side of the assignment symbol shall evaluate to a value or template, which is type compatible with the variable being declared.

+m) The The template body at the right-hand side of the assignment symbol shall evaluate to an object that is at least partially initialized.

 Examples